kzys/blog/en/content/posts/2022/bye-quora.md

 title: "Bye Quora"
 date: 2022-02-19T09:21:37-08:00
 ---
 According to Quora itself, I joined Quora in March 2012, but I haven't used much.
 No answers, no questions.
+Their "More related to [What you clicked a few days ago]" email is annoying.

 So I'm deleting my account there.

-Yes.
-Their "More related to [What you clicked a few days ago]" email is annoying, but it is more of declutter.
-No rage.

 [Deleting an account in Quora is straightforward](https://help.quora.com/hc/en-us/articles/115004250866).
 Note that, if you login Quora via Google/Facebook, you need to create a password first.